ANG13T/hack-the-orbit/README.md

 PUT the packet into override mode

 TODO:
-- walkthrough the CTF and then take screenshots
-- finish the presentation
+- finish the presentation (home)
-- code and solution obfuscation
+- code and solution obfuscation (home)
-- workshop logistis and trial run
+- workshop logistis and trial run (home)